 READ #MySock, sBuf, Lof(MySock)

-Remarks to this Example
+Remarks for this Example

 - See Network Programming, the tutorial about the usage of networking.
 There are comments to each line of this example.